 It turned out I was not alone.
 Thousands of you also felt angst and had questions about life.
 The project was so popular that I was invited to bring the weatherproof kiosk to the sidewalk near Harvard University.
 I left it there all summer.
 Then I took it to festivals across New England.
 Then I wrote a book and took Soulburners to Book Expo America in New York.

 You wrote me questions.
 You wrote me a mountain of questions.
 You wrote me 12,000 questions and I answered nearly all of them in one long summer.
 Together we won a Guinness World Record!

 They say the best way to learn is to teach.
 I’ve learned a lot about life from you giving you advice.
 Hopefully I’ve helped you.
 You definitely helped me.
 Thank you.

-Today, Soulburners continues to go to festivals, and now you can see all the cards here on the website.
+Today, you can see all the cards here on the Soulburners website.
 Browse the questions, write your own answer, or ask a fresh question!
 You’ll find that everyone has problems and questions.
 You aren’t alone.

 Here are some photos.

 Sporting the t-shirt from the movie “Love Guru”